eehh-stanford/formal_demography/animate_schedules.md

     ## [1] TRUE

-Unfortunately, the output doesn't display in a Markdown document, but I can insert it manually.
+Unfortunately, the output doesn't display in a Markdown document, but we can insert it manually.

 ![animated asfr series](https://github.com/eehh-stanford/formal_demography/blob/master/usa_asfr_1933-2017.gif?raw=true)